Schumacher College

-Schumacher College was based on the Dartington Hall estate near Totnes, Devon, England, and offered ecology-centred degree programmes, short courses and horticultural programmes from 1991 until 2024.
-It was attended by students from all over the world.
+Inspired by "Small Is Beautiful", Schumacher College has, for over 35 years, pioneered a life-centred approach to learning, exploring how education can respond to ecological and social challenges while fostering meaning, connection and vitality.
+Founded in 1991 by environmentalist and educator Satish Kumar, the College takes its name from economist and philosopher E. F. Schumacher.
+Its educational approach is rooted in holistic learning, bringing together intellectual inquiry, practical experience and personal reflection.
+Community life, shared learning and connection with place form an integral part of the College’s educational philosophy.
+Schumacher College has become internationally known for programmes exploring ecology, sustainability, social change and ways of living in greater harmony with the natural world.

 Description

 The college was co-founded in 1990 by Satish Kumar, John Lane, Stephan Harding, Anne Phillips, and others.
 They were inspired by E. F. Schumacher, the economist, environmentalist and author of Small Is Beautiful, which argued that the growth of capitalism came at a very high human and planetary cost.
 The first course ran in 1991 with visiting teacher James Lovelock, best known for proposing the Gaia hypothesis.

 All courses were centred around holism, ecology and sustainability.
 The college was committed to reversing the notion of education focussing on academic theory, and so all students were invited to engage hands-on with food growing in the gardens and preparation of meals in the kitchen.

 In 2019, the college was named as a finalist in the Green Gown Awards which celebrate sustainability in education.
 The vegetarian College was recognised in the Food and Drink category as over half the food eaten by staff and students was grown in the college gardens by volunteers and students on the horticulture programmes.

-The college was run by the Schumacher College Foundation, a registered charity.
-It has close links with the Dartington Hall Trust, a charity established in 1980 in part to continue the philanthropic work of the Elmhirst family, owners of the Dartington Hall estate.
-The college was based on the 1,200-acre estate, northwest of the town of Totnes, Devon.
+Schumacher College was based at the Dartington Hall estate in Devon from its founding in 1991 until 2024.
+During this period, it operated under the Dartington Hall Trust and offered education in ecology, sustainability and holistic learning.
+In August 2024, Dartington Hall Trust announced the closure of the College's academic programmes, citing its financial position and substantial ongoing losses.
+Academic programmes were suspended with immediate effect.

-The foundation suspended all academic programming with immediate effect in September 2024; the Dartington Trust said the college had been incurring substantial monthly losses.
+In July 2025, ownership of Schumacher College was transferred to the Satish Kumar Foundation, which acquired the College's business assets from Dartington Hall Trust.
+The Foundation was established to support the continuation and development of the College's educational work.
+Since then, it has been working to re-establish Schumacher College as an independent organisation and to secure a new permanent home for its programmes and community life.